openmina/mina-frontend/MetricsTracing.md

 The benchmarks page shows a list of testnet wallets from which we send transactions to the node.
 You can send any number of transactions, though the maximum number of transactions that can be sent at a time is based on how many wallets are available.
 For instance, if you want to send 300 transactions, and 200 wallets are available, you must press the **Send** button twice.

-There are two options for where to send transactions from
+There are two options for where to send transactions from.

+From **Random** **senders**, which are chosen randomly from wallets from the list (1 wallet can be only once a sender in a batch sending process)
 ![6-2-BenchmarkRandom](https://user-images.githubusercontent.com/1679939/221127717-93102e25-cabc-42f3-96d4-80df6d6f78d9.png)

-* From **Random** **senders**, which are chosen randomly from wallets from the list (1 wallet can be only once a sender in a batch sending process)
+All sent from the same **Specific sender** wallet, which can be chosen from a dropdown menu.
 ![6-1-BenchmarkSender](https://user-images.githubusercontent.com/1679939/220928410-84fe2df0-7d24-4875-8fc3-9fa940eb4cea.png)

-* All sent from the same **Specific sender** wallet, which can be chosen from a dropdown menu.

 After you’ve mass sent transactions, you can see many transactions have been a **success** and how many **failed** in the upper right corner.